datacontroller/docs.datacontroller.io/docs/admin-services.md

 # Admin Services

 Several web services have been defined to provide additional functionality outside of the user interface.
 These somewhat-hidden services must be called directly, using a web browser.

+In a future version, these features will be made available from an Admin screen (so, no need to manually modify URLs).

 The URL is made up of several components:

 * `SERVERURL` -> the domain (and port) on which your SAS server resides
 * `EXECUTOR` -> Either `SASStoredProcess` for SAS 9, else `SASJobExecution` for Viya